oxygenxml/oxygen-components-filter-plugin/README.md

 # oxygen-components-filter-plugin
-This is a sample plugin which can be used to remove menu actions and toolbar buttons from an Oxygen standalone installation.
+This sample plugin allows customization of oXygen XML Editor components like menus, toolbars, views, and actions.
+For instance, you can                 use it to filter out the actions you do not use in the menus or toolbar.
+For more technical details see http://www.oxygenxml.com/doc/ug-oxygen/index.html?q=/doc/ug-oxygen/concepts/components-validation-plugin.html

 ## Installation